- Tracy Gunn

 Subcutaneous Emphysema

 Caused by an air rupture gathers in the base of the neck, around the collar bone.
-Victim may feel fullness in neck, voice may change, and skin will crackle to touch
+The victim may feel fullness in the neck, the voice may change, and skin will crackle to the touch.

 Mediastinal Emphysema